OSC/ood-documentation/source/customization/customizations.rst

 .. _custom-menu-on-navbar:

-Add Custom Menu on the Navbar
+Add a menu item to the Navbar
 -------------------------------------

   Menus/Sub-menus are viewed as apps in Open Ondemand.
 For every menu/sub-menu you want to show in the navbar, you will need to do the following for each item.